mumoj/InterIntel-Response/Section-B/README.md

 ```

 ### 1.2 Django Project Setup.
-Then start the django project and do the inital migrations of the bundled django models.Proceed to run the server to verify the installation is working properly.
+Then start the Django project and do the initial migrations of the bundled django models.
+Proceed to run the server to verify the installation is working properly.
 To do so, navigate to http://localhost:8000/ and check for the Django welcome screen.
 ```bash
 django-admin startproject full_text_search.
 python manage.py migrate